priyankachiti/CSCN8040_Group7/README.md

 - **Wait Times**: Measured in hours before treatment
 - **Additional Factors**: Day of the week, hospital capacity

+The other dataset we have combines population and registered nurse data from the last 10 years (2014–2023).

 ## **Execution Steps**
 1. **Install Required Dependencies**
      ```